 Questions You Should Ask Clients

 Some of the most important field underwriting questions you can ask a client involve their health.
+Financial professionals must offer a HIPAA form and have it signed and dated before proceeding with asking personal health questions.
 Asking these questions improves your relationship with your client.
 You gain credibility and it helps your clients feel that you are working hard to find the best solution for their situation.
 By getting their answers, you are able to give clear expectations for the client.

 Family Medical History